circleci/circleci-docs/jekyll/_cci2/insights-glossary.md

 against previous performance.
 For instance, on the last 7-day view, trends will display the change in value or delta compared to the prior 7-day window.

-**Please note that trends are available only for 24-hour, 7-day, and 30-day time windows.**

 Trends are calculated as `100 * (current value - previous value) / prior-value`.

+Trends are available only for 24-hour, 7-day, and 30-day time windows.
+{: class="alert alert-info"}

 ### Approximate Trends
 {: #approximate-trends }